Distributed Simultaneous Inference in Generalized Linear Models via Confidence Distribution

-When penalized regression is applied on each sub-dataset, variable selection procedure will choose different sets of important covariates by different tuning schemes.
-Such misaligned estimation results prohibit the meta-analysis approach from combining separate results; both dimensionality and meaning of the estimates across data batches may be very different. \citet{chen2014split} proposed to use a majority-voting method to select the most frequently identified covariates by the lasso method across the sub-datasets to be combined in the final estimation.
-Unfortunately, not only is this method sensitive to the choice of inclusion criterion, but more critically it does not provide inference for the combined estimator.
-To overcome this problem, we propose a new approach along the lines of the post-selection inference developed for the penalized estimator by \citet{van2014asymptotically} and \citet{zhang2014confidence}, which allows us to combine lasso estimators obtained from sub-datasets.
-Our new contribution is two-fold: (i) the combined estimator achieves asymptotically the Fisher's efficiency; that is, it is asymptotically as efficient as the maximum likelihood estimator obtained from the direct analysis on the whole data; and (ii) the computation of searching for the maximum likelihood estimator is scalable and parallelised to address very large sample sizes through easy and fast parallel algorithmic implementation.
-The latter presents a desirable numerical recipe to handle the case when the whole data analysis is time consuming and CPU demanding, or even numerically prohibitive.
+When penalized regression is applied on each sub-dataset, variable selection procedures will choose different sets of important covariates by different tuning schemes.
+Such misaligned selection prohibits any weighting approaches from combining the separate results; both dimensionality and meaning of the estimates across sub-datasets may be very different. \citet{chen2014split} proposed a majority-voting method to combine the estimates of the covariates most frequently identified by the lasso across the sub-datasets.
+Unfortunately, this method does not provide inference for the combined estimator, and it is sensitive to the choice of inclusion criterion.
+To fill in this gap, we propose a new approach along the lines of the post-selection inference developed for the penalized estimator by \citep{van2014asymptotically} and \citep{zhang2014confidence}, which allows us to combine bias-corrected lasso estimators obtained from sub-datasets.